The Irish language can be heard daily in the Dáil and Seanad Chambers and around the Houses by Members, staff and visitors.

 Section 7 of the Act refers to Acts of the Oireachtas:

 7.—As soon as may be after the enactment of any Act of the Oireachtas, the text thereof shall be printed and published in each of the official languages simultaneously.

 The Office of An Coimisinéir Teanga was established under the Official Languages Act 2003 as an independent statutory office operating as an ombudsman’s service and as a compliance agency.
 An Coimisinéir Teanga monitors compliance by public bodies with the provisions of the Official Languages Act 2003.

 Irish is one of the official languages of the European Union and is a working language of the European Parliament.
 EU citizens can contact the EU institutions, and receive a reply, in Irish.

 Irish became an official working language of the EU in 2007 under Council Regulation (EC) No 920/2005.
 This means legislation approved by both the European Parliament and the Council of Ministers is translated into Irish, and interpretation from Irish is available at European Parliament plenary sessions and some European Council meetings.
 A derogation to the regulation provided that not all documents have to be translated into Irish.

 In 2015, Council Regulation (EU, Euratom) 2015/2264 set a definitive schedule for the gradual reduction of the derogation of the Irish language.
 This reduction is to take place over five years starting from 2016 and ending by January 2022.

-The Houses of the Oireachtas marked Seachtain na Gaeilge 2019 with a lecture in Leinster House by Professor Gearóid Ó Tuathaigh.
+The Houses of the Oireachtas marked Seachtain na Gaeilge 2019 with a lecture in Leinster House on 5 March by Professor Gearóid Ó Tuathaigh.
 The lecture looked at the establishment of Dáil Éireann in 1919 and the foundation of the democratic State in Ireland.

 Seachtain na Gaeilge 2018